Lily Sperry is the creator of Health Gossip, which she launched in early 2023. The name appeared to her in a dream.

 What’s your relationship to self-healing?

-I’m a self-experimenter by nature.
+As someone who doesn’t often trust the popular narrative, I’m a self-experimenter by nature.
 In the past few years, I’ve reoriented much of my approach to health to be less informed by external advice or “experts” and more centered on my own inner knowing — with the understanding that it will guide me to the right modalities and people, should I need assistance.

 (That’s an amazing prayer, if you’re struggling with some sort of perplexing ailment: God, bring the people and modalities into my life that will help me heal.)

-I’ve said this before, but I think to be “healthy” in our current society, we have to live a bit alternatively.
-This is, in part, why I’m often drawn to guests who live very differently from the average person, and why the newsletter doesn’t always feel so literal in its approach to health and wellness.
+I’ve said this before, but I think in order to be “healthy” in our current conditions, we have to live a bit alternatively.
+This is, in part, why I’m drawn to the guests that I am, and why the newsletter doesn’t feel so literal in its approach to health and wellness.
+I’m far more interested in hearing about someone’s goat milk water-flossing routine or pregnancy dreams than the 30 supplements they take every morning.

 Sometimes, I really feel like the people who don’t think about their health much are the healthiest.